Spanish – Intermediate @ LUC and/or Level B2 Common European Framework of Reference for Languages.

 We will use a comprehensive advanced-level method: C de C1.
 Modern in terms of its content, covers topical issues as well as subjects of general interest, providing multiple examples of Spanish in context throughout.
 The flexible format of the units in this course facilitates a flipped classroom approach to learning (placing a particular emphasis on independent study).

 Focusing on grammar and vocabulary in equal measure, special attention is given to word placement, frequently used combinations of words and idiomatic expressions.
 There are also activities that will enable students to investigate and experiment with the use of the Spanish language, and ideas are provided relating to the development of learning strategies.
-In addition, extra importance will be given to the development of learning strategies, multilingualism, and attention to the syntax and style, values attach to the critical analysis.
+In addition, extra importance will be given to the development of multicultural awareness.

 In terms of the CEFR of the Council of Europe, at the end of the course the student: